 I believe the combination of these observations defines the crux of humankind’s systemic condition, which prompts the question: Do we possess the wherewithal to transcend illusions, prejudices, self-limiting ideologies, and other forms of conceptual imprisonment, and generate coherent, moral, and universal programs that will inspire us to move forward together creatively, joyfully, and peacefully?
 My answer would be yes, if we were educated in a manner that frees and empowers us to become aware of what is possible and what to demand of ourselves and of our institutions.

 Given this condition, not enough of us have been or will become aware of what is possible and what to demand of ourselves and of our institutions.
 Such lack of awareness does not bode well for the future.
 Not only would we fail to fulfill our best possibilities, the chances are, like all the other major civilizations that came before us, we will become just another failed one that had taken root and flowered for centuries, but eventually decayed.
 It would not matter how extraordinary our society had been.
-Furthermore, there is no guarantee that humankind will survive as a species.
+And, considering our predicament, there is no guarantee that humankind will survive as a species.

 S U G G E S T E D N E X T: What We Can Do About It